Fan1ing/ChemFlow/README.md

 \- Data generation scripts

 \- Example usage based on the activity coefficient dataset

+In the **Non-Concentration dependent** directory, we provide a Example of CombiSolv.